MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxserver-get_outboundrouting.md

 ## -description

-The <b>OutboundRouting</b> property creates a <a href="https://msdn.microsoft.com/64ff05d6-6ebe-4155-96cd-7b925c979492">FaxOutboundRouting</a> configuration object.
-The object permits users to configure outbound routing groups and rules.
+The <b>IFaxServer::get_OutboundRouting</b> property creates a <a href="https://msdn.microsoft.com/47e35e11-b288-47c6-bfed-3af7716e7d6b">IFaxOutboundRouting</a> configuration interface.
+The interface permits users to configure outbound routing groups and rules.

 This property is read-only.